|

 will configure the SA for the policy.
 If you configure the SA by manual

-identifier after unique separated by colon
+identifier after unique separated by a colon

-which corresponds to extensions
+between 1 and 32767.
+It corresponds to extensions

--u of manual SA configuration.
+-u of the manual SA configuration.
+When you want

-When you want to use an SA bundle, you can define multiple
+to use SA bundle, you can define multiple rules.
+For example, if an IP

-rules.
-For example, if an IP header was followed by an AH header
+header was followed by an AH header followed by an ESP header followed

-the rule would be:
+by an upper layer protocol header, the rule would be:

 esp/transport//require

-The rule order is very important.
+; The rule order is very important.

 Note that “discard ” and